sonyxperiadev/lumber-mill/docs/five_minute_intro.rst

 **When should you use it?**

-If you run on AWS, you want a simple (not easy) way of collecting your logs.
-Perhaps you want to run it as AWS Lambdas and connect to S3, Kines and/or Cloudwatch Logs.
+If you run on AWS, you want a simple  way of collecting your logs.
+Perhaps you want to run it as AWS Lambdas and connect to S3, Kinesis and/or Cloudwatch Logs (incl Cloudtrail and VPC FLow Logs)

 **Who is it for?**